-If You’ve Been Fired or Believe You’re About To Be Fired, Rich Can Help You Navigate Through This Experience.
+If You’ve Been Fired or Believe You’re About To Be Fired, Get Help To Navigate This Experience.

 Rich Daugherty has handled a wide-range of wrongful termination cases.
 He knows that being dismissed from a job can be a traumatic and overwhelming experience for employees and their families.
 If you have suffered from a wrongful discharge, he will fight to protect your rights.
 In addition to litigating cases, Rich also works with clients to reach practical and effective solutions through negotiation.
 When you contact his office, you’ll have direct access to him.

 If you are still employed and in fear of losing your job for an unlawful reason, it is critical that you seek legal counsel immediately.
 There are things you can do now that will be essential to protecting your rights.